amandoabreu/amandoabreu.github.io/_pages/go-build-something.markdown

 Create what you’re currently consuming.
 You should have a decent grasp of the community and what works and what doesn’t.
 Apply that knowledge when creating.

-## A Family

-If you suck at building shit and can’t spell, just make some kids.
-Of course, it’s hard to find someone trustworthy to have kids with these days.
-But relationships and marriage have always been about the kids, not the adults involved.

-Spoiler: I don’t have kids and this is beyond my depth, but I’ve spoken to many who have and no one regrets it, even though they tell me they envy my life(even when living in a van) because they’re tired of changing diapers.
-I feel the payoff of having kids when you’re old is something no one regrets.
-I see this with my own parents and often wonder if my mom would still be here if it weren’t for me and my brother.
-Life is hard when you have nothing to live for.

 ## Ignore this

 Stop giving attention to most of the things you currently give attention to, most of it is useless.